zhihanyang2022/off-policy-continuous-control/README.md

-Poster (open in new tab for better resolution):
+Poster (click to open in new tab for better resolution):

 ![poster](https://user-images.githubusercontent.com/43589364/147326061-576303a8-694e-4503-b0c4-1812d4191488.jpeg)